 Table of Contents

-Video Guide of Filing a Mechanics Lien in New Jersey
+How to File a Mechanics Lien in New Jersey

-Step 1.
 Preparing your New Jersey mechanics lien claim form

 Mechanics liens are created by statutes that explicitly set forth the conditions, rules, requirements, and procedures that must be met in order to retain and properly claim that right.
 One aspect that is crucially important to the validity of your lien is to make sure your mechanics lien contains all of the statutorily required information.
 Strict compliance with the specific content requirements is necessary – if you don’t include the correct information on the lien claim it can invalidate the entire lien.